adusca/adusca.github.io/_posts/TH.md

 JSON object with every job for that push and their respective symbols, status, types, platforms and whatever else is needed to correctly display them.
-Every single one of these jobs has an id and is in a row in Treeherder's job database.
+Every single one of these jobs has an id and it's in a row in Treeherder's job database.

 Buildbot jobs enter TH's job database as part of the [ETL layer](https://github.com/mozilla/treeherder/tree/master/treeherder/etl).